mohadesehseyedali/mohadesehseyedali.github.io/gallery.md

     title: "Image 5 title caption"
 ---

-{% include gallery caption="This are some nice pics which have been here and I still want to keep them." %}
+{% include gallery caption="These are some nice pics which have been here and I still want to keep them." %}